Linking what you do, to what funders want

 - managing feelings

 More information is available to help to articulate how your work benefits young people, the community and society.
 If you would like to know more please see the list of resources below or contact CWVYS.
-We are also able to provide a workshop tailored to your organisation, its projects and plans.

 Towards an outcomes and impact approach for the youth sector in Wales -Full document can be found here